Werayootk/MERN-GraphQL-MovieMaker/README.md

    ```sh
    npm install
    ```
-3. In folder backend/config new file `dev.env` for setup config to connect mongoDB
+3. In folder backend new file `.env` for setup config to connect mongoDB
    ```
    MONGO_URI = 'YOUR_MONGODB_CONNECTION';
    ```